supa-hub/SmartRecovery/README.md

 for example, the "userDataGetter" -folder contains the popup dialog for inserting the users name etc.m while also containing "UserDataGetterViewModel" <br />
 for handling the inputs which the user gives, it also contain "DatePickerComposable", which contains a UI component for showing and choosing dates from a calendar. <br />

-The only big feature that needs to still be implemented is adding the data to the barcharts.
-Currently the app generates dummy data to show on the barcharts.